Police exodus causes nationwide officer shortage

 “In Philadelphia, they’re going through the same thing,” Alcazar said.
 “And I heard that they’re thinking about bringing back retired police officers, meaning the retired police officers can collect their pension and go back to work to earn a salary.
 That sounds like desperation to me.”

-Alcazar suggested that the New York City Police Department could look at doing something like that if it is looking for solutions to their police officer shortage.
+Alcazar suggested that the NYPD could look at doing something like that if it is looking for solutions to their police officer shortage.
 However, he doesn’t know of any police officers who would be willing to come back from retirement.

 “Police officers in New York are underpaid.
-They’re underpaid and overworked because there’s a shortage of police officers, meaning now they have to answer more radio runs, more 911 calls.
-For the average police officer and NYPD are used to handling maybe eight to 10 jobs during their to work.
-I heard they’re having like 30 to 40 jobs.
-And it’s a very stressful job to begin with.
+They’re underpaid and they’re overworked because of this shortage of police officers, meaning now they have to answer more radio runs, more 911 calls.
+For the average police officer in NYPD used to handling maybe eight to 10 jobs during their to work, I heard they’re having like 30 to 40 jobs, and it’s a very stressful job to begin with.
 And it’s daunting.
 It’s bad on their mental and physical welfare.”

 Alcazar believes that it’s become “just a job” to a lot of officers, and it isn’t worth it to them or their families.